TheDamiofLagos/SEARS-Tech-Geolocator/README.md

 - Progress bar to indicate processing status.

 ## Demo
-Once deployed on Streamlit Cloud, you can access the live version of the app here: [Your App Link]([https://your-app-link.streamlit.app](https://sears-tech-geolocator-v1.streamlit.app/)).
+Once deployed on Streamlit Cloud, you can access the live version of the app here: [Geolocator]([https://your-app-link.streamlit.app](https://sears-tech-geolocator-v1.streamlit.app/)).

 ## Installation